 We promote an open family environment and invite you to visit us so you can see the school in action for yourself.
 I am happy to answer any questions you may have and to show you around.
 Riverton Primary School is a special place!

 Our students frequently spend time enjoying the local environment.
-One of our favourite outdoor activities for our Yr 4 – 6 children is the ROX programme.
-Every Friday children go out into the environment with a teacher and one other staff member to do a variety of activities in the wild.
+One of our favourite outdoor activities for our Yr 5 – 6 children is the ROX programme.
+Each fortnight on a Friday children go out into the environment with a teacher and one other staff member to do a variety of activities in the wild.
 These range from bush walks, mountain biking, white baiting, to catch crawlies.
 Bush safety and conservation are all part of the programme as well as working together to problem solve.

 Relationship building between teachers and children is viewed as a major factor in promoting positive attitudes to learning and managing self, with a proud tradition and heritage of providing a special environment that children feel part of in their primary years of education.